How much business liability insurance do I need?

 Business liability insurance needs are different for every IT business owner because every business has different risks.
-Your tech firm’s business liability insurance needs depend on:
+The business liability insurance needs of your tech firm depend on:

-However, most IT business owners typically purchase General Liability Insurance and Professional Liability Insurance when they're first starting out.
+Most IT business owners typically purchase general liability insurance and errors and omissions insurance (E&O) when they're first starting out.
 Together, these two policies create a strong commercial liability insurance foundation for most tech startups.

-Professional Liability Insurance can pay for legal expenses over professional errors.
-Also known as Errors & Omissions Insurance, it comes into play if a client sues you over:
+Errors and omissions insurance can pay for legal expenses over professional errors.
+Also known as professional liability insurance, it comes into play if a client sues you over:

-Small-business owners, including IT firms, are often victims of frivolous lawsuits.
-Even in a best-case scenario when a judge agrees with you and tosses the case, it could still cost you $2,000 to $5,000 in legal fees, according to the US Chamber Institute for Legal Reform.
+Small business owners, including IT firms, are often victims of frivolous lawsuits.
+Even in a best-case scenario when a judge agrees with you and tosses the case, it could still cost you thousands of dollars in legal fees.

 The good news?
-General Liability and Professional Liability Insurance can help you pick up that tab.
+General liability and errors and omissions insurance can help you pick up that tab.

 When something goes awry in the business world, any company that was even remotely involved could get named in the suit.
 It’s basically one big chain of liability.

 “How do companies like my client protect themselves?” asks Kaufman.
-“They buy Professional Liability Insurance, which will protect them in the event that they make a mistake or something slips through the cracks.”
+“They buy professional liability insurance [E&O], which will protect them in the event that they make a mistake or something slips through the cracks.”

 Thanks to his client’s coverage, Kaufman says the insurance company is covering the legal expenses associated with the lawsuit and paying for an attorney to handle the case.